 Also for simplicity, we assume that the network is choosing among three advertisements.
-We use the action space $\mathcal{A} = \{ \mathsf{lookup}, \mathsf{ad}1, \mathsf{ad}2, \mathsf{ad}3 \}$ .
-The actions $\mathsf{ad}1, \mathsf{ad}2$ , and $\mathsf{ad}3$ correspond to the network showing the visitor one of the three possible advertisements while lookup corresponds to the network looking up information on the visitor.
-We presume $\mathsf{ad}1$ is the best for females and the worst for males, $\mathsf{ad}3$ is the best for males and the worst for females, and $\mathsf{ad}2$ strikes a middle ground.
+We use the action space $\mathcal{A} = \{\text{lookup}, \mathsf{ad}1, \mathsf{ad}2, \mathsf{ad}3\}$.
+The actions ad_1 , ad_2 , and ad_3 correspond to the network showing the visitor one of the three possible advertisements while lookup corresponds to the network looking up information on the visitor.
+We presume ad_1 is the best for females and the worst for males, ad_3 is the best for males and the worst for females, and ad_2 strikes a middle ground.
 In particular, we use $\rho(q, \mathsf{ad}1) = 9$ for a state q in which the visitor is a female and has not yet seen an ad.
 The reward 9 could refer to a measure of the click through rate or the average preference assigned to the ad by females during market research.
 If the visitor were instead a male, the reward would be 3.
-For $\mathsf{ad}3$ , the rewards are reversed with 3 for females and 9 for males.
-For $\mathsf{ad}2$ , the reward is 7 for both genders.
+For ad_3 , the rewards are reversed with 3 for females and 9 for males.
+For ad_2 , the reward is 7 for both genders.
 The action lookup or showing a second ad produces reward of zero.
-We use a discounting factor of $\gamma = 0.9$ .
+We use a discounting factor of $\gamma = 0.9$.

-The function $\tau$ shows how actions change the environment's state while $\nu$ shows how observations accompany these actions. $\tau$ enforces that showing an ad changes the state into one in which showing a second ad produces no further rewards.
+The function τ shows how actions change the environment's state while ν shows how observations accompany these actions. τ enforces that showing an ad changes the state into one in which showing a second ad produces no further rewards.
 It also specifies that performing lookup does not change the state of the environment.
-On the other hand, $\nu$ shows that lookup can change the state of the agent's knowledge.
-In particular, it shows that performing lookup produces an observation $\langle d, \alpha \rangle$ .
-The observation reveals that the database holds data d about the visitor's gender and $\alpha$ about what if any ad the visitor has seen.
-Thus, the observation space is $\mathcal{O} = \{f, m, \bot\} \times \{ad_1, ad_2, ad_3, \varnothing\}$ with f for the database showing a female, m for a male, $\bot$ for no gender entry, $ad_i$ for the visitor having seen $ad_i$ , and $\varnothing$ for the visitor having not seen an ad.
+On the other hand, ν shows that lookup can change the state of the agent's knowledge.
+In particular, it shows that performing lookup produces an observation $\langle d, \alpha \rangle$.
+The observation reveals that the database holds data d about the visitor's gender and α about what if any ad the visitor has seen.
+Thus, the observation space is $\mathcal{O} = \{\mathsf{f}, \mathsf{m}, \bot\} \times \{\mathsf{ad}1, \mathsf{ad}2, \mathsf{ad}3, \varnothing\}$ with f for the database showing a female, m for a male, \bot for no gender entry, ad_i for the visitor having seen ad_i , and \varnothing for the visitor having not seen an ad.

-How the network will behave depends upon the network's initial beliefs $\beta{ex1}$ .
+How the network will behave depends upon the network's initial beliefs β{ex1} .
 We presume that the network believes its database's entries to be correct, that it has not shown an advertisement to the visitor yet, and that visitors are equally likely to be female or male.
 Under these assumptions, the optimal plan for the network is to first check whether the database contains information about the visitor.
-If the database records that the visitor is a female, then the network shows her $ad_1$ .
-If it records a male, the network shows $ad_3$ .
-If the database does not contain the visitor's gender (holds $\perp$ ), then the network shows $ad_2$ .
+If the database records that the visitor is a female, then the network shows her ad_1 .
+If it records a male, the network shows ad_3 .
+If the database does not contain the visitor's gender (holds \perp), then the network shows ad_2 .
 The optimal plan is not constrained as to what the agent does after showing the advertisement as it does not affect the reward.
-(We return to this point later when we consider non-redundancy in Section 5.)
+(In [8], we discuss using the idea of non-redundancy to eliminate this artifact.)

 This optimal plan characterizes the form of the set of optimal strategies.
 The set contains multiple optimal strategies since the network is unconstrained in the actions it performs after showing the advertisement.
 The optimal strategies must also specify how the network would behave under other possible beliefs it could have had.
-For example, if the network believed that all visitors are females regardless of what its database records, then it would always show $ad_1$ without first checking its database.
+For example, if the network believed that all visitors are females regardless of what its database records, then it would always show ad_1 without first checking its database.